Reconstructing Large Scale Production Networks

+The basic geographic primitive is the distance between two factories.
+We measure this distance using the great-circle formula

+where \(R_E\simeq6371\) km is the Earth's radius.
+Distance is then translated into an assignment weight through the exponential kernel

+The parameter \(\tau_d\) governs the spatial scale of the allocation.
+When \(\tau_d\) is small, the kernel gives much greater weight to nearby factory pairs, and the resulting factory network is local.
+When \(\tau_d\) is large, distance matters less, and firm-level links are spread more broadly across space.

-We collect all factories of all firms into a single index set and define a factory--factory matrix $\mathcal{Q}$ with one row and one column per factory.
-Entry $\mathcal{Q}_{ab}$ is an unnormalized measure of how likely factory $a$ is to send a link to factory $b$.
-We set
+Collect all factories into a single index set and define a factory-to-factory matrix \(\mathcal Q\).
+Entry \(\mathcal Q_{ab}\) is an unnormalized assignment weight for sending a link from source factory \(a\) to destination factory \(b\).
+It is positive only if the firms that own \(a\) and \(b\) are linked in the firm-level network:

-We then normalize each row so that $\sum_b \mathcal{Q}_{ab}=1$ whenever that row has at least one positive entry.
-Thus each row of $\mathcal{Q}$ yields a probability distribution over the potential destinations of a given source factory. \\